 For those of you who are new to my blog/podcast, my name is Sara.
 I am a CFA® charterholder and financial advisor marketing consultant.
 I have a weekly newsletter in which I talk about financial advisor lead generation topics which is best described as “fun and irreverent.”
 So please subscribe!

 Scott Salaske of Firstmetric and I have one major thing in common – we both hate Direct Indexing.
-We cover it in depth in the podcast, but here are the major reasons.

 #1 Direct indexing is not really indexing

 Wall Street has engineered this term “direct indexing” to capture the attention of fee only advisors who are obsessed with John Bogle.
 Direct indexing, once personalized and/or sampled, will result in a portfolio that resembles an index no more than a plate of scrambled eggs does.

 What does the term “direct indexing” mean, actually?

 Direct indexing is simply taking the constituents of any one particular index fund, breaking it up into its constituents, and holding them in a separately managed account as individual holdings instead of altogether in one line item ETF or mutual fund.